-Harassment in the workplace may or may not include physical evidence.
+Harassment in the workplace may or may not have physical evidence.
 Understanding what is happening to you can help when broaching the subject.
-According to the Equal Employment Opportunity Commission (EEOC), offensive conduct can include, among other things, offensive jokes, slurs, epithets or name-calling, physical assaults or threats, intimidation, ridicule or mockery, insults or put-downs, offensive objects or pictures, and interference with work performance.
+According to the Equal Employment Opportunity Commission (EEOC), misconduct can include offensive jokes, slurs, epithets or name-calling, physical assaults or threats, intimidation, ridicule or mockery, insults or put-downs, offensive objects or pictures, and interference with work performance.

-Harassment also occurs in a variety of circumstances, such as:
+Harassment also occurs in a variety of circumstances, such as these:

-- The harasser can be the victim's supervisor, a supervisor in another area, an agent of the employer, a co-worker or a nonemployee.
+- The harasser could be the victim's supervisor, a supervisor in another area, an agent of the employer, a co-worker or a nonemployee.

 "Not only are you protected [by law] from the person(s) harassing you, [but] you are also protected from your employer failing to protect you," Garvin said.
 "If you know someone who is being harassed at work, you cannot lose your job by reporting it yourself."

-Verbal harassment can be an ongoing battle of destruction that can threaten your health and your career.
+Verbal harassment can be an ongoing battle of destruction that threatens your health and career.
 It consists of demeaning remarks, offensive gestures and unreasonable criticism.
 It can involve insults, slurs, unwanted "jokes'' and hurtful comments.

-Verbal harassment can be difficult to recognize and is oftentimes a gray area, since it is a nonphysical form of violence.
+Verbal harassment can be difficult to recognize and is often a gray area, since it is a nonphysical form of violence.

-"Behaviors such as taking credit for someone's achievement, making impossible demands, imposing unreasonable deadlines on a particular employee, constantly requiring an employee to perform demeaning tasks that are outside of their job scope, or persistently opposing everything someone says may not seem like harassment, but this can be a form of deliberate psychological bullying," said Chancey.
+"Behaviors such as taking credit for someone's achievement, making impossible demands, imposing unreasonable deadlines on a particular employee, constantly requiring an employee to perform demeaning tasks that are outside of their job scope, or persistently opposing everything someone says may not seem like harassment, but this can be a form of deliberate psychological bullying," he said.

 Digital harassment (cyberbullying)